rachitgupta98/api-railway-api/README.md

 # api-railway-api

-_An API with various functionalities for indian railways_
+This  API provides the stuff related to indian trains like PNR Status , Train Between Stations, etc.

 ## Installation